Why do we need a microscope?

 This enables you build up a picture and a timeline of the history and who may have occupied the land in the past.

-For instance, logging you finds and the locations may pinpoint a specific part of a field that could of had an old building!
+For instance, logging your finds and the locations may pinpoint a specific part of a field that could of had an old building!
 I have a useful article which can help logging locations called metal detecting apps.

 This is what I find most exciting about the hobby of metal detecting.
 Of course, finding and rescuing objects from the ground is immensely satisfying but the historical research is just as rewarding.

-After a while, you’ll gather some great which you’ll really want to show off!
+After a while, you’ll gather some great finds which you’ll really want to show off!
 Take a look at some ways to show them off in my article on metal detecting finds cases.

 I have written a great article on metal detecting research along with some free online tools to help with the research.
 The article is metal detecting research tips.